batokenms/Loop-Case-Study/README.md

 The 1) is the start of a pattern block that matches the value "1" when it is tested against the $choice variable.
 The corresponding block of code that follows will be executed if the pattern matches.

+# What is  double semi colon used for in the script
+if [ -x "$(command -v mvn)" ]; then
+    echo "Maven already installed" else
+    apt-get -y install maven
+    echo "Maven installed"
+fi
+;;

+The double semicolon ;; in the shell script you provided is used to indicate the end of a case block.
+It is used to terminate the code block associated with a specific pattern in the case statement.
+However, in the code snippet you provided, the ;; appears to be used erroneously and does not belong there.
+The ;; is used to mark the end of a case block.